NervanaSystems/ngraph-python/tf_benchmark/README.md

 ## Evaluate a TF Model with Neon

-For inference only application, we need to identify the last op used in inference, which is `softmax_linear/add` for this example, to extract the inference graph.
+For inference only application, we need to mannually identify the last op used in inference, which is `softmax_linear/add` for this example, to extract the inference graph.
 The inference graph includes all operators that leads to this op.

 ### 1. Combine protobuf and checkpoint